github/pages-gem/README.md

 `gem 'github-pages'`

 *Note: You are not required to install Jekyll separately.
-Once the `github-pages` gem is installed, you can build your site using `jekyll build`, or preview your site using `jekyll serve`.*
+Once the `github-pages` gem is installed, you can build your site using `jekyll build`, or preview your site using `jekyll serve`.* For more information about installing Jekyll locally, please see [the GitHub Help docs on the matter](https://help.github.com/articles/using-jekyll-with-pages#installing-jekyll).

 ## Updating